JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

   > even if other requested JVM arguments are different, this daemon will be reused instead of starting a new one.
   >
   {type="note"}
-* If the `Xmx` is not specified, the Kotlin daemon will inherit it from the Gradle daemon.
+* If the `Xmx` argument is not specified, the Kotlin daemon will inherit it from the Gradle daemon.

 ## Defining Kotlin compiler execution strategy